muhammadadibjr23/Stock-Price-Forecasting-with-Python/README.md

 ---

-## 🙌 Acknowledgment

-This project was completed as part of the Python training program organized by:

-PCI NU Netherlands

-under the supervision of:

-Dr. Rer.
-Nat.
-Trismono Candra Krisna
-Mission Engineer — European Space Agency (ESA), Netherlands.

----

 ## 📩 Contact

 If you would like to discuss this project or provide feedback, feel free to reach out via: